yingyichen-cyy/KEP-SVGP/CIFAR/README.md

 # CIFAR

 ## Environment
-Our model can be learnt on a **single NVIDIA GeForce RTX 2070 SUPER GPU**
+Our model can be learnt on a **single NVIDIA GeForce RTX 2070 SUPER GPU**.
 ```
 conda create -n uncertainty python=3.8
 conda activate uncertainty